-Exercise can make you feel better, even if you’re feeling okay.
+- help you to feel better, even if you’re feeling okay

-Exercise helps people recover from a stroke and many other illnesses and conditions.
+- help people recover from a stroke and many other illnesses and conditions

 Mental health benefits of exercise

-Exercise makes you feel good because it releases chemicals like endorphins and serotonin that improve your mood.
+Exercise releases chemicals like endorphins and serotonin that improve your mood.
 It can also get you out in the world, help to reduce any feelings of loneliness and isolation, and put you in touch with other people.

-Exercise also helps improves your sleep, which is important in many different ways.
+It can also improve your sleep, which is important in many different ways.

 Exercise and the mind

-Exercise pumps blood to the brain, which should make you think more clearly.
+Exercise pumps blood to the brain, which can help you to think more clearly.

 It increases the size of the hippocampus, the part of the brain responsible for memory.